Scroll To Top

 Instructors

-Rebecca Young teaches cello.
-She graduated from Westminster College in New Wilmington, PA, where she studied cello and graduated with a degree in Music Education.
-She taught public school music in Ohio and New Jersey for over 32 years.
+Rebecca Young, Cello.
+She graduated from Westminster College in New Wilmington, PA where she studied cello and graduated with a degree in Music Education.
+She taught public school music in Ohio and New Jersey, and played with the Akron POPS Orchestra.
+Mrs. Young teaches her cello students at the Northumberland Public Library in Heathsville.

 Instruments